 1.1.
-The application site is located centrally within Banbury, just to the south of the Town Centre and forms part of a public car park accessed from Upper Windsor Street.
-The application site is a small part of the car park to its eastern side closest to the road forming 10 car parking spaces and a landscaped area to the north.
+The application site is located centrally within Banbury, just to the north of the Town Centre and forms part of what is currently a coach park accessed from Cherwell Drive and which exits onto Compton Road.
+The wider Coach Park site is part of a current application to change its use to a car park including some modifications to it, which is awaiting the completion of a S106 before permission can be issued (it benefits from a resolution for approval from Planning Committee made in August 2020).
+The application site is a small part of what will become the public car park to its western side to serve 10 parking spaces.